bbauska/TUMx-DWAPNx/README.md

 Closures allow us to create variables that can only be accessed by an enclosing function.

-We\'re going to use closure now to hide swordsman\'s damage and attacks from the outside.
+We&apos;re going to use closure now to hide swordsman&apos;s damage and attacks from the outside.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 101 closures as a solution, #2 (59) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->